Sirius0301/doc/cv_en.md

 #### Achievement：

-- In the charge of `AMS`, including requirement analysis, achitecture, database designment, development and maintenance
+- In the charge of `AMS`, including requirement analysis, architecture, database designment, development and maintenance
 - Highly praised and recognized by leader and business users

 #### Reason for leaving：